Back to Blog

 A solid dental patient reviews strategy doesn't just protect your reputation.
 It does active work in bringing the right patients through the door.

-Here's what the data actually shows: according to a 2023 Dentaly.org survey of 1,099 Americans, 8 out of 10 people use online reviews as their first step in choosing a new dentist.
-And 85% of those surveyed said they rely on Google reviews specifically.
+Here's what we consistently see: the overwhelming majority of patients use online reviews as a first step in choosing a new dentist, and Google reviews are the primary place they look.
 Your Google Business profile isn't a secondary channel — for most new patients, it's the front door.

 Why Most Practices Handle Reviews Poorly